Tomatoes love basil.

-- they abundantly pollinate your crops (honeybees, syrphid flies)
+- Beneficial insects abundantly pollinate your crops (honeybees, syrphid flies)

-- they abundantly eat ‘pest’ insects (ladybugs, lacewings & praying mantis)
+- Beneficial insects abundantly eat ‘pest’ insects (ladybugs, lacewings & praying mantis)

-- they lay eggs in ‘pest’ insect larvae, effectively killing them (trichogamma wasps)
+- Beneficial insects lay eggs in ‘pest’ insect larvae, effectively killing them (trichogamma wasps)

-Only one foot tall and wide yet wildly prolific in blooms, Queen Sophia is a perfect companion for virtually anything.
-We plant it on the ends of beds, between broccoli, tucked between cucumbers.
-Thriving in containers, Queen Sophia is without question the most ubiquitous companion plant you’ll find scattered throughout our farm each season.
+Only one foot tall and wide yet wildly prolific in blooms, Queen Sophia or French Brocade are perfect companions for virtually anything.
+We plant on the ends of beds, between broccoli, tucked between cucumbers.
+Thriving in containers, these marigolds are without question the most ubiquitous companion plants you’ll find scattered throughout our farm each season.